America First (Homeland): Plot

 Dar Adal (F. Murray Abraham) is revealed to have had Senator Coto (Alfredo Narciso) kidnapped and handcuffed inside a freezer room.
 Dar rebukes Coto for cutting him out of the loop and tortures him for information on the conspiracy involving Quinn.
 Dar also kidnaps Max (Maury Sterling) who had just escaped from the underground troll farm maintained by Brett O’Keefe (Jake Weber).
-Using Max, Dar finds that Quinn, who doesn't even use email, has been linked to a radical, Alt-right on-line persona.
+Using Max, Dar finds that Quinn, who does not even use email, has been linked to a radical, alt-right on-line persona.

 Carrie (Claire Danes) and Quinn (Rupert Friend) rush to President-elect Keane's (Elizabeth Marvel) headquarters.
 Keane's staff receives information on a possible bomb in the building.
 An evacuation is initiated.
 Dar calls Carrie with the information he got from Coto: the bomb threat is a ruse to get Keane out of the building, where she can be assassinated, while Quinn is to be framed as the killer.
 Carrie steps in front of the vehicle containing Keane before it leaves.
 The other two cars in the motorcade are rocked by an explosion as they exit the parking garage.
 Carrie, Keane, and Agent Thoms (James Mount) retreat back into the building.
 McClendon's special ops team enters the building; they come across Thoms and execute him while hunting for Keane.
 Quinn finds Carrie and Keane and loads them into the back of an SUV.
 He pulls out of the garage and speeds towards the barricade, his path lined by armed soldiers who open fire as he goes by.
 Quinn gets his passengers to safety but dies from bullet wounds in the process.